Linda Kaplan Thaler

-Linda Kaplan Thaler (c.
-1951) is an American advertiser and author.
+Linda Kaplan Thaler (January, 1951) is an American advertiser and author.
 She is currently the CEO & President of Kaplan Thaler Productions.
 As an advertiser she helped create advertising campaigns that are well known in American culture including the Aflac duck and the “Yes, Yes, Yes” campaign for Clairol Herbal Essence.
 She has authored and composed jingles, including “I Don’t Wanna Grow Up, I’m a Toys "R" Us Kid,” and “Kodak Moments".
 She is a motivational speaker at businesses and colleges.

 Education and career

 Born to a Jewish family and raised in New York City, Kaplan Thaler graduated from The Bronx High School of Science in 1968.
 She studied at CCNY, earning a BS in psychology and later a Master of Music from the same institution.
 She is a member of the Phi Beta Kappa honors society.

+She spent 17 years of her early career at J. Walter Thompson where she was a Senior Vice President, then went to Wells Rich Greene as Executive Vice President and Executive Creative Director.

+She founded the Kaplan Thaler Group in 1997 and worked as the CEO and Chief Creative officer for it.
+She later renamed the Kaplan Thaler Group to Kaplan Thaler Productions.
+Here she created the Aflac duck and the daring “Yes, Yes, Yes” campaign for Clairol Herbal Essences.
+She has authored and composed jingles that are among the industry's gold standard, including “I Don’t Wanna Grow Up, I’m a Toys ‘R’ Us Kid,” and “Kodak Moments.”

+She has also worked on several political campaigns, including presidential runs for Bill Clinton and Al Gore in 1992 and Hillary Clinton in 2008, as well as Bill Bradley in 2000.

 Kaplan Thaler served as chairman of Publicis New York until 2016.
-Previously, she was CEO and Chief Creative Officer of the Kaplan Thaler Group, which she founded in 1997.

-Prior to founding the Kaplan Thaler Group, she spent 17 years at J. Walter Thompson where she was a Senior Vice President, then went to Wells Rich Greene as Executive Vice President and Executive Creative Director.
-She has also worked on several political campaigns, including presidential runs for Bill Clinton and Al Gore in 1992 and Hillary Clinton in 2008, as well as Bill Bradley in 2000.

 She is married to composer Fred Thaler.

 Writing

 Kaplan Thaler has co-authored four books with Robin Koval: Bang!
-Getting Your Message Heard in a Noisy World, The Power of Nice: How to Conquer the Business World with Kindness', The Power of Small: Why Little Things Make All the Difference and Grit to Great: How Perseverance, Passion and Pluck Take You from Ordinary to Extraordinary.
+Getting Your Message Heard in a Noisy World, The Power of Nice: How to Conquer the Business World with Kindness, The Power of Small: Why Little Things Make All the Difference and Grit to Great: How Perseverance, Passion and Pluck Take You from Ordinary to Extraordinary.